Article Processing Charge (APC)

 Authors are required to pay an Article Processing Charge (APC) after their manuscript has been accepted for publication.
 The APC covers several journal costs (i.e. electronic archiving, administrative, membership, journal development, formatting articles, disseminating the content of the journal, etc).
 APC will not be refunded during instances of article retraction.
 In cases of plagiarism, or disputed authorship, CPOJ reserves the right to retract the published article and if necessary, take legal action.

 Article Processing Charge is based on article type.
-However, for the first year of publication only, the APC has been waived.
+However, for the first two year of publication only, the APC has been waived.
 There is no APC for invited articles.
 CPOJ will provide a waiver or discount if authors are based in a country classified by the World Bank* as a low-income or a lower-middle-income economy.
 For more information, please contact CPOJ Editorial office.

 Article Processing Charges:

-Case Study/Case Series, Clinical Note: USD 1500 (APC has been waived for the first year of publication)
+Case Study/Case Series, Clinical Note: USD 1500 (APC has been waived for the first two year of publication)

 Professional Opinion, Editorial: No APC